dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3435: Corporate welfare can neglect social responsibility.
+### T3435: Corporate success positively impacts the economy and society.

 |Support|
 |---|